GuccioGucci/yoke/README.md

 * `bogus-8090`
 * ...

 They are expected to reply with a proper `200 OK` on any endpoint, so you could configure the proper health-check as it would be for the application.
-For details, see [bogus docker images](docker/bogus).
+For details, see [bogus Docker images](Docker/bogus).

 Please, note that in order to migrate from bogus to application task definition, you have to keep the same container **name**, otherwise the the load balancer would fail to re-configure.
 For example, use `application` as a name for this.